RoRoche/AndroidModularSample/README.md

 This way:

-- modules are fully independant
+- modules are fully independent
 - modules declare the dependencies they need
 - modules declare the states they correspond to
 - modules declare the events that can be triggered